rockiger/reactpress/README.txt

 Have you build the React app and, in case of a live server, uploaded the build folder to the right location?

-= It shows I am in development mode, but I am on a local server. =
+= It shows I am in deployment mode, but I am on a local server. =

 Has your WordPress/PHP installation access to `npm`.
-If you use a docker container like Local, you need to install node in that container or use a non virtualized dev server like Bitnami WordPress Installer.
+If you use a docker container like Local, then you are probably not.
+[We provide a VirtualBox that is made to work with ReactPress.](https://rockiger.com/en/reactpress-dev-environment/)

 == Screenshots ==